On March 23, 2010, President Obama signed into law the Patient Protection and Affordable Care Act which has become known as Obamacare.

-As mentioned earlier, if you don’t have health insurance through an employer, or if you aren’t covered by Medicaid, Medicare, or some other public program, the steps you need to take in order to obtain private insurance are now slightly different than they were before the passage of the Affordable Care Act.
+If you don’t have health insurance through an employer, or if you aren’t covered by Medicaid, Medicare, or some other public program, there are now requirements for obtaining private health insurance.

-For instance, if you’ve found yourself in one of the above-mentioned situations and you need to obtain an approved health policy, you’ll likely have to go through one of the federal or state-based insurance marketplaces that were set up as a result of this law.
+For instance, if you need to obtain an approved health policy, you’ll likely have to go through one of the federal or state-based insurance marketplaces.

 These exchanges, as they’re also known, are regulated websites that allow people and small businesses to compare, purchase, and even switch private health insurance plans.
 (They also allow people to receive federal subsidies—if they qualify for them based on their income level--and be granted exemptions.)

-Although some states have implemented their own exchanges, the majority of them either have partnered with another state to offer these services or they’ve let the federal government handle things for them—which means that people in the latter category use HealthCare.gov if they need to compare, purchase, or switch plans.
+Some states have implemented their own exchanges.
+But the majority of them either have partnered with another state or they’ve let the federal government handle things for them.
+This means that people in the latter category use HealthCare.gov if they need to compare, purchase, or switch plans.

-If you fail to adequately insure yourself during that window, you still may be able to do so if you qualify for a “special enrollment” period—although to qualify, you’ll need for one of the following “life events” to have prevented you from buying coverage during open enrollment:
+Don't worry if you fail to adequately insure yourself during that window.
+You might be able to do so if you qualify for a “special enrollment” period.
+But to qualify, you’ll need for one of the following “life events” to have prevented you from buying coverage during open enrollment:

 What if you don’t qualify for special enrollment?
 You’ll have to find short-term health insurance outside of the exchange or marketplace and wait for the next open enrollment period to come around.